No Party for Cao Dong: 2019–present: International success and Fan Tsai's death

 The band played at SXSW and NXNE in 2019.
 They wrote and recorded the title song for the video game Devotion by Red Candle Games in 2019.

 The band had teased the release of new music with a livestream that would have begun on March 6, 2020.
-This however was cancelled, and their newest album which was planned for release in early 2020 has since been put on an indefinite delay due to the ongoing COVID-19 pandemic.
+This however was cancelled, and their following album, which was planned for release in early 2020. was put on an indefinite delay due to the COVID-19 pandemic.

 No Party For Cao Dong hosted a livestream on their YouTube channel which took place once a day from May 20 to May 23 and featured live performers acting out a story, the course of which was chosen in real-time by the viewers in the chat, determining how the narrative would play out.
 At the end of the final episode on May 23, a new song was debuted while the credits rolled.

 In 2021, the band planned to hold their concert "We Were All Born to Our Mothers 6.0" for the first time at the Taipei Arena on May 22.
 Although 11,000 tickets were sold out in less than a minute, it was postponed indefinitely due to the COVID-19 pandemic.
 On October 30, drummer Fan Tsai was found dead at the age of 26 at a quarantine hotel in Taipei City following the band's return from Mainland China where they conducted a concert tour.
 Her quarantine period was originally going to end on November 8, and homicide was ruled out as there was no foreign intrusion on the scene and no suicide note was left.
 After much discussion, the remaining band members announced on November 25 that their "We Were All Born to Our Mothers 6.0" concert would be cancelled.

+The band won three Golden Melody Awards, for Album of the Year, Best Mandarin Album, and Best Band in 2024, after releasing their second album, The Clod.